-Hollow carbon nanoreactors integrating NiFe-LDH nanodots with adjacent La single atom for efficient oxygen electrocatalytic reactions
+Hollow carbon nanoreactors integrating NiFe-LDH nanodots with adjacent La single atoms for efficient oxygen electrocatalytic reactions

 Abstract

-Simultaneous optimization of the mass transport and the electronic structure of the active component is of interest to obtain electrocatalysts with superior oxygen evolution reaction (OER) performance.
-Herein, we miniaturized the classical NiFe-layered double hydroxide (NiFe-LDH) and integrated them into S/N co-doped hollow hierarchical porous carbon (SNHPC) loaded with rare-earth La single aotms (La SAs) to obtain nanoreactors.
-The unique carbon framework induced uniform deposition of LDH nanodots and ensuring adequate exposure during electrocatalysis.
-The advantages of carbon carrier for the local electric field and interfacial OH- layer density in the catalytic process were confirmed by finite element simulations.
-The well-designed NiFe-LDH@La SNHPC obtained satisfactory activity (overpotential of 251 mV at 10 mA cm-2) and stability in alkaline media exceeding that of commercial RuO2.
-Impressively, a cathode catalyst combining NiFe-LDH@La SNHPC with Pt/C can be stabilized in rechargeable zinc-air batteries (ZABs) for more than 350h.
-Theoretical calculations indicated that the introduction of La SAs modified the electronic structures of NiFe-LDH nanodots, activated lattice oxygen activity, optimized adsorption stength of intermediates, and reduced rate-determining step energy barriers in OER.
-This study provided guidance for the preparation of sub-microreactor design and strong electron interaction effects induced by rare earth.
+Optimizing both mass transport and electronic structure of the active component is of interest to obtain electrocatalysts with superior oxygen evolution reaction (OER) performance.
+Here, we miniaturized the classical NiFe-layered double hydroxides (NiFe-LDHs) and integrated them into S/N co-doped hollow hierarchical porous carbon (SNHPC) loaded with rare earth La single atoms (La SAs) to obtain nanoreactors.
+The unique carbon framework induced uniform deposition of LDH nanodots and ensured adequate exposure during electrocatalysis.
+The advantages of the carbon carrier for the local electric field and interfacial OH layer density in the catalytic process were confirmed by finite element simulations.
+The well-designed NiFe-LDH@La SNHPC exhibited satisfactory activity (overpotential of 251 mV at 10 mA cm−2) and stability in alkaline media, exceeding those of commercial RuO2.
+Impressively, a cathode catalyst combining NiFe-LDH@La SNHPC with Pt/C can be stabilized in rechargeable zinc–air batteries (ZABs) for more than 350 h.
+Theoretical calculations indicated that the introduction of La SAs modified the electronic structures of the NiFe-LDH nanodots, activated lattice oxygen activity, optimized the adsorption strength of the intermediates, and reduced rate-determining step energy barriers in OER.
+This study provides guidance for the preparation and design of sub-microreactors and information on the strong electron interaction effects induced by rare earth species.

 Supplementary files